 For other treatments, there is little to no evidence specifically on migraine nausea.
 But despite the lack of research, these might be worth trying because there’s very little rosk associate with them.
 And, even if they don’t prevent your nausea, they could prove relaxing in general:

 Vitamin B6 may work against nausea.
-Dr. Crystal notes though that while it is “effective at reducing pregnancy-related nausea,” it has not been studied for migraines specifically.
+Dr. Crystal notes though that while it is “effective at reducing pregnancy-related nausea,” it has not been studied for migraine specifically.

 If you’ve got an upset stomach, the idea of eating specific foods to deal with it probably isn’t very appealing.
 Chances are you won’t want to eat anything until it passes.
 But your overall diet can still have a preventive effect.

-Some foods can trigger migraines, such as the nitrates that appear in meat products, and tyramine, which shows up in aged cheeses and red wine.
+Some foods can trigger migraine attacks, such as the nitrates that appear in meat products, and tyramine, which shows up in aged cheeses and red wine.
 For that reason, it’s important to learn what foods trigger your attacks, since that could help you avoid the related nausea as well.

 Dealing with nausea is never pleasant, especially if you’re also suffering through other migraine symptoms.
-If one of these treatment methods doesn’t work, keep trying—sometimes instead of a single solution, a combination of different treatments works for you.
+If one of these treatment methods doesn’t work, keep trying—sometimes instead of a single solution, a combination of different treatments can work for you.
+Check out our Migraine and Headache Awareness Month tips for more help dealing with your non-headache migraine symptoms.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.